Technion-WeBWorK/xblock-webwork/install-docs/setup-devstack-named-release-with-webwork-xblock.md

 ## Hardware / software requirements

-The installation of the edx devstack depends on using Docker.
+The installation of the edX devstack depends on using Docker.

 The devstack requirements at https://github.com/edx/devstack#prerequisites lists Python 3.8 as a prerequisite, and Ubuntu 20.04 LTS provides this